gobranch/evaluations-react-table-crud/README.md

 - We also aren't expecting any sophisticated caching solutions, optimistic updates for mutations, or anything of the sort.
 The very basic features of Apollo are all you need.

+- It's also fine to just refetch data after updates instead of updating the data yourself locally.

 - We'd prefer if you implement the layouts yourself from scratch, without using any CSS frameworks like Bootstrap or Semantic UI.
 We've purposely made the design very minimal to facilitate this.

 - You're free to use any styling solution you want -- whether that's regular CSS, CSS modules, or a CSS-in-JS solution like styled-components or emotion.